-You will not be billed for inpatient services related to treatment of specific hospital acquired conditions or for inpatient services needed to correct "Never Events", if you use Aetna Signature Administrators.
+You will not be billed for inpatient services related to treatment of specific hospital acquired conditions or for inpatient services needed to correct "Never Events", if you use Aetna Signature Administrators, UnitedHealthcare Options PPO, or UnitedHealthcare Choice Plus.
 "Never Event" is defined by your claims administrator using national standards.
 Never Events are errors in medical care that are clearly identifiable, preventable and serious in their consequences for patients, and that indicate a real problem in the safety and credibility of a health care facility.
 This policy helps to protect you from preventable medical errors and improve the quality of care you receive.